jd-solanki/vue-framework-guidelines/README.md

 - Use CSS where possible instead of JS to make it faster
 - Allow using any icon library and configuration to customize the icons used in high level component.
 E.g. Allow changing arrow icon in accordion or select component.

+## CSS

+- Use `oklch` color format for better HDR colors
+- Use `color-mix` instead of opacity based color shades.

 ## Documentation

 - Ensure your component have API section and user can search though props,slots & events via single input